With almost everything going up in cost, it’s more important than ever for businesses to find ways to reduce spending.

 Apple’s mac OS is in second place, with a share of about 15%.
 Corporate adoption of Macs is on the rise, partly because Mac M1s and M2s require less IT setup and support time than PCs.

 A study commissioned by Apple showed that Macs improve employee performance and engagement, which resulted in cost savings.
-Over a three-year period, the TOC of a Mac was $843 less than a PC.
+Over three years, the TOC of a Mac was $843 less than a PC.

 Apple MacBook Air currently tops the list of Amazon best sellers.